Making ends meet for social housing tenants in the East Midlands

 Making ends meet for social housing tenants in the East Midlands: exploring residents' experiences and what could help.

-This research is funded by Futures Housing Group.
-The project aims to develop a greater understanding of issues facing social housing tenants around affordability, in relation both to housing and other areas of household budgets, in Amber Valley and Northamptonshire.
-It explores with residents issues they face in managing on a budget and meeting their needs on a day-to-day basis, as well as what could help to support them.
+This research, funded by Futures Housing Group, was designed to enhance understanding of issues around affordability for social housing tenants, in relation both to housing and other areas of household budgets, in Amber Valley and Northamptonshire.
+It explored with residents the challenges they face in managing on a budget and meeting their needs on a day-to-day basis, as well as what could help to support them.

 Hill, K., Padley, M. and Stone, J. (2020) Exploring affordability: what can housing associations do to better support their tenants?
 Loughborough, Centre for Research in Social Policy.